Why Skin-to-Skin?

 Good for baby

-Studies have shown that placed skin-to-skin on mother’s chest after birth (or father’s if mother isn’t available), a baby has:
+Studies1 have shown that placed skin-to-skin on mother’s chest after birth, a baby has:

 Skin-to-skin helps breastfeeding and weight gain

-Many early difficulties with latch or poor weight gain can be helped by spending more time holding your baby skin-to-skin or lightly dressed… at any time in the early weeks.
+Many early difficulties with breastfeeding and weight gain can be helped by spending more time holding a baby in skin-to-skin contact or lightly dressed.
 In slightly laid back or reclining positions a baby can feel his tummy against his mother’s body, and this helps him to use his natural instincts and feeding reflexes to latch deeply and comfortably (see video clips below).
 If the room temperature is not very warm, both mother and baby can be covered with a blanket.
-When warm, safe and content on your body, babies don’t have to use excess energy for maintaining their own temperature, keeping their body systems stable or crying for attention—and they can use more of their energy to grow and gain weight.
+When warm, safe and content on their mother’s body, a baby won’t have to use excess energy for maintaining their own temperature, keeping their body systems stable or crying for attention—and they can use more of their energy to grow and gain weight.
+Author Judith Lothian says:

 Take off anti-scratch mittens

-Letting your baby use his hands to feel your skin is important to help him find, feel, and shape the breast1 so take off any anti-scratch mittens.
-And most babies won’t need a hat when they are in skin-to-skin contact 2.
+Letting your baby use his hands to feel your skin is important to help him find, feel, and shape the breast so take off any anti-scratch mittens.5 Most babies won’t need a hat when they are in skin-to-skin contact.6

 Skin-to-skin for the premature baby

 Skin-to-skin or kangaroo care—where baby is held in skin contact for long periods—can be especially beneficial to the premature baby.
-See Kangaroo Care for Your Premature Baby for much more information.
+See Kangaroo Care for Your Premature Baby and the book Hold Your Prem for more information.

 Good for mum

 For mum, holding her baby skin-to-skin will help bonding, stimulate her mothering instincts and intuition, and help increase her confidence as a mother.
-Skin-to-skin contact releases prolactin and stimulates oxytocin (special hormones) which help with milk production.
+Skin-to-skin contact releases prolactin and oxytocin (hormones) which help with milk production and the separation of the placenta.
 The senses of smell, sight, touch, taste and hearing will all be stimulated in skin-to-skin which have very positive calming effects on both mother and baby.
+The following excerpt explains more:

 Separation

 Separating a mother from her baby can have many subtle undesirable effects for a newborn.
-Nils and Jill Bergman have a great website (kangaroomothercare.com) with lots of information on both the harms of separating mother and baby and the benefits of skin-to-skin contact.
-In the excerpt below Jill Bergman describes how stress hormones affect a baby when he is separated from his mother:
+Nils and Jill Bergman have a great website—kangaroomothercare.com—with lots of information on both the harms of separating mother and baby and the benefits of skin-to-skin contact.
+In the article below Jill Bergman describes how stress hormones affect a baby when he is separated from his mother:

 Separation from mother is highly stressful, and is enough to make a baby physiologically unstable.
 He feels unsafe, his brain sends “danger” signals to the body.
 His brain releases the stress hormone cortisol, which increases the heart rate and breathing in a basic “fight or flight” reaction.
 Somatostatin is also released and acts in the gut to decrease absorption of food and thus inhibit growth.
 These stress hormones will continue to affect the baby while he is separated from mom.
 When returned to his mother, the stress hormones still take 30 minutes or even an hour to wash out of his system.